 Objective Evidence is Very Important in a Claim for Neck Pain

-Disability insurance and Social Security Disability neck pain claims are often denied due to the reasoning that there is no objective evidence found to support the claimant’s alleged restrictions and limitations caused by his or her neck pain.
-As such, your application should include extensive medical documentation to support your claim for disability.
-Medical evidence for a neck pain problem may include:
+Disability insurance and Social Security Disability neck pain claims are often denied because there is no objective evidence found to support the claimant’s alleged restrictions and limitations caused by their neck pain.
+As such, your application should include extensive medical documentation to support your disability claim.
+Medical evidence for a neck pain problem may consist of:

 - Imaging test results (such as an MRI, CT-Scan, X-ray, EMG, nerve conduction study, or discogram) and other medical tests documenting the organic causes of neck pain and spine problems, such as a herniated disc or degenerative disc disease;

-- Evidence of epidurals, nerve blocks, nerve burning, trigger point injections, and/or injections performed under fluoroscopy;
+- Evidence of epidurals, nerve blocks, nerve burning, trigger point injections, or injections performed under fluoroscopy;

 - Notes from physical medical examinations and doctor visits;